LarsDenBakker/lit-html-examples/README.md

 # Lit-html examples
 Repository with examples and design patterns for building web components using the LitElement base class, and rendering templates using lit-html.

+# Who is this for?
+This repository is intended as a starting point for all people who want to write web components with LitElement.
+Some special sections are added for people migrating from PolymerElement.

 # Frequently asked questions
 People starting with LitElement, especially those coming from PolymerElement, often have these questions:
 * How to set default properties